HaisakiS/MarketFlow/README.md

 ## 🚀 Key Features

-* **Optimized Web Scraping:** Uses `requests` and `BeautifulSoup4` to quickly extract the item title from URLs, bypassing anti-bot blocks without needing to download the entire website.
+* **Optimized Web Scraping:** Uses `playwright` to quickly extract the item title from URLs, bypassing anti-bot blocks without needing to download the entire website.
 * **Smart Product Matching (Fuzzy Matching):** Implements the `thefuzz` library to map noisy and messy web titles directly to clean catalog names in the database, ignoring extra words or their order.
 * **Visual Trend Analysis:** Transforms raw SQLite data into interactive line charts using `pandas` and `matplotlib`.
 Allows visualizing and comparing historical price evolution, filtering by suppliers, competitors, and product variants.